icing/mod_md/README.md

 This repository contains `mod_md`, a module for Apache httpd that adds support for Let's Encrypt (and other ACME CAs).
 The name is derived from the ACME protocol that is at the heart of mod_md.
 ACME stands for Automated Certificate Management Environment, and mod_md Manages Domains using this protocol.

-This repository here is an incubation area to help people review and comment on this before I bring it into the main Apache httpd repository.
+This code here is in an incubation stage, to help people review and comment on this before I bring it into the main Apache httpd repository.
 Issues you can raise here, general discussion is probably best at the httpd dev mailing list.

 ## Status